Software-Hardware-Integration-Lab/Documentation/docs/Reference/Architecture/Diagrams/Device-Commission.md

-# Device Commission
+# Device - Commission

-Below is the flowchart of the logical process that is completed when a device is commissioned.
+The lifecycle management engine is responsible for a variety of tasks.
+Below is the flowchart of the logical process that is completed when a device is [commissioned](/Getting-Started/Usage-Guide/Lifecycle-Management/Device/0-Commission/).

 ---